bunuelo/funk2/som-2009/lab1/lab1.md

 ## Scoping of knowledge representations

 \begin{quote}
-	After seeing the classrooms, the student center, the dorms, and the dining hall, the confused tourist asked ``I see these buildings, but where where is \emph{the} university?''  -- paraphrase of W.V.O.
+	After seeing the classrooms, the student center, the dorms, and the dining hall, the confused tourist asked ``I see these buildings, but where is \emph{the} university?''  -- paraphrase of W.V.O.
 Quine's category problem.
 \end{quote}

 \label{sec:scope}

 Humans naturally think about the world in terms of objects and relationships between the objects.
 Imagine you are walking around Memorial and Massachusetts Ave.
 The *things* you encounter include buildings, trucks and people, and you can reason about their properties and relationships:  *Gerry is standing in front of the student center.
 An ambulance is parked behind the Greek food truck.*   When you enter building 5, the environment changes: the *things* you encounter are now class rooms, offices, and people.
 You enter an office and now the things you represent are desks, papers, chairs, etc.  You look in an administrator's drawer and now you start representing items like pens, white-out, rubber cement and paperclips.

 The above scenario illustrates that way you can shift representations.
-At one point, you are reasoning about items and relationships between them, and then next moment, the you are reasoning about *things inside* those items!
+At one point, you are reasoning about items and relationships between them, and the next moment, the you are reasoning about *things inside* those items!
 When you are outside of the item, it is helpful to hide most of the details and deal with the item as if you were acting through an interface.
 People familiar with *object-oriented programming* will understand this concept---the inter details of a data structure can be hidden from the programmer who is using the object.

 Ignoring these object barriers can lead to absurd mistakes.
 OpenMind\footnote{OpenMind commons: \url{http://commons.media.mit.edu}} once deduced "a toe is part of society", making an inference on the transitive relations \pred{PartOf}{toe}{person} and \pred{PartOf}{person}{society}.
 You could think of an item as some combination of its properties/features, and then go on to talk about relationships between items.
 But each of those properties/features could also be reasoned about as if it were an item.

 \vspace{15pt}

 **Key point:** When you look into the semantics of most common programming languages, many of them pay significant attention to scoping issues: reusing/overloading symbols and hiding most of details when possible.
 Most (all?) logics avoid this important issue.
 One of the powers of logic stems from the fact that it is a declarative representation: each fact is self contained (modular) and comprehensible.
 We can simply copy the FOL predicates from one KB and plop them in another -- so long as their symbols conflict in a way that causes rules to contradict each other.
 Human knowledge is much more context sensitive than logic: symbols have different meanings depending on the problem solving context.
 Knowledge depends on hidden assumptions about the context.
 For example, take the assertion "birds fly": what about penguins, ostriches, dead birds, toy birds, caged birds, gestures involving the middle finger, badminton targets, Larry Bird, and Charlie Parker?
 They don't fly; yet this knowledge is still useful for our default reasoning.
-Ponder about how this relates to the problem in section \ref{sec:actions}.
+Think about how this relates to the problem in section \ref{sec:actions}.